t-richards/vulnsearch/README.md

 # Load CVE data from `.json.gz` files into database; ~5 minutes on a fast machine.
 vulnsearch load

+# Optimize the database after import (optional; but consider running this once)
+vulnsearch optimize
 ```

 ## Run the app